adobe/aem-core-forms-components/README.md

 ## Documentation

-See our [wiki](https://github.com/adobe/aem-core-forms-components/wiki) for usage and configuration instructions of the AEM Forms Core Components.
+See [AEM Sites Core Components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/introduction.html) for usage and configuration instructions of the AEM Forms Core Components.

 ## Available Components